-(1) Necessarily require the Commission to make each of its existing facilities accessible to and usable by handicapped persons:
+Necessarily require the Commission to make each of its existing facilities accessible to and usable by handicapped persons;

 - (2) Require the Commission to take any action that it can demonstrate would result in a fundamental alteration in the nature of a program or activity or in undue financial and administrative burdens.
 The Commission has the burden of proving that compliance with 11 CFR 6.150(a) would result in such alterations or burdens.
-The decision that compliance would result in such alteration or burdens must be made by the Commission after considering all agency resources available for use: in the funding and operation of the conducted program or activity. and must be accompanied by a written statement of the reasons for reaching that conclusion.
+The decision that compliance would result in such alteration or burdens must be made by the Commission after considering all agency resources available for use in the funding and operation of the conducted program or activity, and must be accompanied by a written statement of the reasons for reaching that conclusion.
 If an action would result in such an alteration or such burdens, the Commission will take any other action that would not result in such an alteration or such a burden but would nevertheless ensure that handicapped persons receive the benefits and services of the program or activity. - (b) Methods.
-The Commission may comply with the requirements of this section through such means as redesign of equipment, reassignment of services to accessible buildings, assignment of aides to beneficiaries, home visits, delivery of services at alternate accessible sites, alteration of existing facilities and construction of new facilities, use of accessible rolling stock, or any other methods that result in making its programs or activities readily accessible to and usable by handicapped persons.
+The Commission may comply with the requirements of this section through such means as redesign of equipment, reassignment of services to accessible buildings, assignment of aides to beneficiaries, home visits, delivery of services at alternate accessible sites, alteration of existing facilities and construction of new facilities. use of accessible rolling stock, or any other methods that result in making its programs or activities readily accessible to and usable by handicapped persons.
 The Commission is not required to make structural changes in existing facilities where other methods are effective in achieving compliance with this section.
 The Commission, in making alterations to existing buildings, will meet accessibility requirements to the extent compelled by the Architectural Barriers Act of 1968, as amended (42 U.S.C.
 4151-4157) and any regulations implementing it.
 In choosing among available methods for meeting the requirements of this section, the Commission will give priority to those methods that offer programs and activities to qualified handicapped persons in the most integrated setting appropriate.

 - (c) Time period for compliance.
 The Commission will comply with the obligations established under this section within sixty days of the effective date of this part except that where structural changes in facilities are undertaken, such changes will be made within three years of the effective date of this part, but in any event as expeditiously as possible. - (d) Transition plan.
 In the event that structural changes to facilities will be undertaken to achieve program accessibility, the Commission will develop, within six months of the effective date of this part, a transition plan setting forth the steps necessary to complete such changes.
-The plan will be developed with the assistance of inpersons, including terested capped persons and organizations representing handicapped persons.
+The plan will be developed with the assistance of interested persons, including handicapped persons and organizations representing handicapped persons.
 A copy of the transition plan will be made available for public inspection.
-The plan will, at a minimum- - (1) Identify physical obstacles in the Commission's facilities that limit the accessibility of its programs or activities to handicapped persons; - (2) Describe in detail the methods that will be used to make the facilities accessible: - (3) Specify the schedule for taking the steps necessary to achieve compliance with this section and, if the time period of the transition plan is longer than one year, identify steps that will be taken during each year of the transition period; - (4) Indicate the official responsible for implementation of the plan; and - (5) Identify the persons or groups with whose assistance the plan was prepared.
+The plan will, at a - (1) Identify physical obstacles in the Commission's facilities that limit the accessibility of its programs or activities to handicapped persons;